-As of September 30, 2021, there were 322,174, 2,111,830 and 159,934 shares of common stock reserved for issuance pursuant to outstanding stock option awards under the 2016 Plan, the 2020 Plan and the 2021 Plan, respectively.
-In addition, a total of
+As of March 31, 2022, there were 322,174, 2,111,830 and 159,934 shares of common stock reserved for issuance pursuant to outstanding stock option awards under the 2016 Stock Plan, as amended (2016 Plan), the 2020 Equity Incentive Plan, as amended (2020 Plan) and the 2021 Equity Incentive Plan (2021 Plan), respectively.

-2,750,625 and 290,828 shares of common stock have been reserved for future issuance under the 2021 Plan and our ESPP, respectively.
 In addition, the 2021 Plan and the ESPP provide for annual automatic increases in the number of shares reserved thereunder.
+As of January 1, 2022, a total of 3,698,555 and 570,948 shares of common stock were available and have been reserved for future issuance under the 2021 Plan and our ESPP, respectively.
 In the future, we may also issue our securities in connection with investments or acquisitions.
 The amount of shares of our common stock issued in connection with an investment or acquisition could constitute a material portion of our then-outstanding shares of our common stock.
 Any issuance of additional securities in connection with investments or acquisitions may result in additional dilution to you.

-Because we have no current plans to pay regular cash dividends on our common stock, and are prohibited from paying cash dividends under the Credit Agreement, you may not receive any return on investment unless you sell your common stock for a price higher than you paid for it.
+Because we have no current plans to pay regular cash dividends on our common stock and are prohibited from paying cash dividends under the Credit Agreement, you may not receive any return on investment unless you sell your common stock for a price higher than you paid for it.